Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Introduction

-The rest of the paper is organized as follows.
-Section~\ref{sec:sysmodel} describes the system model.
-In Section~\ref{sec:MART_MARE}, we present the proposed offloading schemes and the corresponding problem formulations.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:sysmodel}, the system model is described.
+Section~\ref{sec:MART_MARE}, presents the proposed offloading schemes and the corresponding problem formulations.
 We analyze their properties and present the proposed solution methods.
-Numerical results are provided in Section~\ref{sec:results}, with the conclusion finally presented in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:results}, numerical results are provided and Section~\ref{sec:conclusion} presents the conclusion.